The next topic in our lessons will be declaring and initializing variables. What do those term mean?

 The compiler also allows us to declare multiple variables of the same type in a single instruction:

-As you could guess, the compiler also allows us to initialize variables declared in a single instruction:
+As you could guess, the compiler also allows us to initialize variables declared in a single instruction, but this is a not so popular feature among programmers:

 The concepts explained in this lesson are also shown visually as part of the following video: